High yield in a rising rate environment

 Ratings/credit ratings: A score assigned to a borrower, based on their creditworthiness.
 It may apply to a government or company, or to one of their individual debts or financial obligations.
 An entity issuing investment grade bonds would typically have a higher credit rating than one issuing high yield bonds.
 The rating is usually given by credit rating agencies, such as S&P Global Ratings; within high yield bonds, for example, a bond rated BB is deemed higher quality than a bond rated B, which is deemed higher quality than a bond rated CCC or below.

-Taper: A central bank’s slowing down of the rate of its bond buying program (quantitative easing).
+Taper: A central bank’s slowing down of the rate of its bond buying programme (quantitative easing).
 Quantitative tightening is where the central bank actively reduces the size of its bond holdings.

 Volatility: the rate and extent at which the price of a portfolio, security or index, moves up and down.